ArashNaseri/empirical-cpma-tfer/README.md

-# Empirical CPMA transfer function
+# Empirical CPMA Transfer Function
 This is a source code for a web-app that examine the actual transfer function for centrifugal particle mass analyzers.

-# CPMA Transfer Function Analyzer

 ## Overview
 This web application is created to analyze the transfer function of the CPMA.
 It utilizes data obtained from tandem CPMA (TCPMA) measurements carried out by Naseri et al. (2023).